kingston-hackSpace/OSC__RaspberryPi/README.md

-# OSC Communication in Python __ RaspberryPi
+# OSC Communication in Python __ on RaspberryPi

 ***OSC (Open Sound Control)*** is a network-based messaging protocol used to transmit numeric and textual data between devices or software processes.

-Like it’s older sibling - MIDI, OSC was originally designed for music performance contexts, but it is now widely used across many disciplies.
-Just a few examples of softwares with OSC capability include Ableton Live, Reaper, Max, Pure Data, QLab and Unreal Engine.
+Like it’s older sibling - MIDI, OSC was originally designed for music performance contexts, but it is now widely used across many disciplines.
+Just a few examples of software with OSC capability include Ableton Live, Reaper, Max, Pure Data, QLab and Unreal Engine.

 Read more about OSC [here](https://itp.nyu.edu/networks/explanations/open-sound-control/)